Beauty For Ashes

 The proud heart He resists and breaks into pieces, that no flesh should glory in His sight.
 Yet the weak and trembling He upholds with great tenderness, causing even the feeblest vessel to bear witness unto His strength.
 For His ways are not the ways of man, neither are His thoughts as our thoughts.
 Man looks upon infirmity and mocks it; he beholds weakness and despises it.
 But God delights to magnify His power through the disabled, the broken, and the lowly, so that all glory might return unto Him alone.
 Thus the soul that hath nothing may yet rejoice in fullness, for the Lord Himself becometh its sufficiency.

 I have come to learn, in my lonely desert wanderings, that the greater gift of God is not merely strength granted unto weakness, but a holy delight in His rest and consolation.
 There is a sacred contentment I find in Him which the world cannot bestow, neither can it take away.
-In former days I sought chiefly for deliverance from my affliction, yet now I perceive that the Lord often gives something far sweeter: Himself.
+In former days I sought chiefly for deliverance from my affliction, yet now in the midst of it I perceive that the Lord instead gives something incomparably sweeter: Himself.

 His beauty for my ashes.

 The Scriptures have become more precious unto me, as cool water unto a throat-parched pilgrim in a dry and dead land.
-There is a deeper savor in the reading of the Word, and a sweeter communion in the place of secret prayer in the early mornings, when no eye sees me save God alone.
-My soul learns, little by little, to sit quietly, with my eyes closed and my spirit calmed, beneath the quiet shadow of His beauty and I find my peace there.
+There is a deeper savor in the reading of the Word, and a sweeter communion, many early mornings, in the secret place of prayer, when no eye sees me save God alone.
+My soul learns, little by little, to sit in silence, with my eyes closed and my spirit calmed, basking in the warm wonder of His majesty, beneath the quiet shadow of His beauty, and therein I find my peace.

-And I have found that the great comfort of God doth not chiefly consist in power in the flesh, nor in outward relief from every sorrow, but in the spirit resting beneath the beauty of His presence.
-There my inward man is at peace beside the still waters.
-There my troubled heart is made still, my soul restored.
-For though the wilderness remain, yet His companionship maketh even the desert a place of quiet springs.
+And I have found that the great comfort of Christ does not chiefly consist of power in the flesh, nor of outward relief from every sorrow, but in my spirit resting beneath the beauty of His presence.
+There, beside the still waters, my inward man finds peace.
+There my soul is restored, and the tempest in my heart is made still.
+For though the wilderness remain, yet Christ's abiding presence makes even the desert a place of quiet springs.

 Comments